EventStore/EventStore/docs/configuration.md

 }
 ```

-The system looks for JSON configuration files in a `<installation-directory>/config/` directory, and on Linux and OS X, the server additionally looks in `/etc/eventstore/config/`.
-To take effect, JSON configuration must be saved to one of these locations.
+The system looks for JSON configuration files in a `<installation-directory>/config/` directory.
+Additionally, on Linux and OS X, the server looks in `/etc/eventstore/config/`.
+JSON configuration must be saved to one of these locations to take effect.

 The JSON configuration may be split across multiple files or combined into a single file.
 Apart from the `.json` extension, the names of the files is not important.